nih-cfde/organization/infrastructure/OffboardingWorkflow.md

   - In the dialogue box, click the 'Remove members' button
   - Check the 'Removed from Github?' box for each person you removed

- ### Remove from MPQ

- If 'Removed from MQP as of?' is blank:
- - Check their Affiliation(s) in column P, of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing) only members of the Tech Teams (Brown, Foster, Kesselman, Ma’ayan, O'Connor, Sansone and White) need to be removed from the MPQ
- - Navigate to the MPQs folder in CFDE Admin on Google: https://drive.google.com/drive/u/0/folders/1G7omyAgRSQr-n6F4o3HWUKcRm_cvoOHJ
- - Find the MPQ that is due this month and open the form for editing.
-Do *NOT* delete people from previous months MPQs
- - Scroll down to the correct Tech Team
- - Click on the correct person listed in that Tech Team
- - The individuals question should switch to editing mode.
-You may have to click it more than once
- - At the bottom of their section, click on the trashcan icon.
- - Click anywhere else on the screen
- - Add the correct month_year in the 'Removed from MQP as of?' column for each person you added

 ### Special removals for PMs, PIs and Admin contacts

 If the person you are offboarding is a PI, PM or Administrative contact for *any* team, they may need to be removed from the [Points of Contact](https://github.com/nih-cfde/organization/blob/master/PointsOfContact.md) list: